opentensor/developer-docs/docs/getting-started/wallets.md

 There are many different *wallet applications*, but the core of your wallet is one or more cryptographic key-pairs, referred to as **coldkey** and **hotkey**.
 Each is actually a cryptographic [key-pair](https://en.wikipedia.org/wiki/Public-key_cryptography), a private and a public key.
 The public key is mathematically derived from the private key, and is a closely held secret: it allows the owner to sign transactions and decrypt secrets, essentially serving as a cryptographic authentication or identity.
 This is a general feature of decentralized, trustless systems like distributed ledgers/blockchains: your private key *is* your identity, in that theft or loss of your key results in *unrecoverable* loss of access.

 In Bittensor, the coldkey and hotkey are used for different operations.
+In short, the hotkey is for mining and validation, and the coldkey for everything else; if you neither mine nor validate, you have no need for a hotkey, but you will identify validators and miners by their hotkey public keys.

-In short, the coldkey private key is needed to authorize highly sensitive operations involved in transferring TAO balances and managing stake, operations related to subnet management and governance, and management of hotkeys.
+The coldkey private key is needed to authorize highly sensitive operations involved in transferring TAO balances and managing stake, operations related to subnet management and governance, and management of hotkeys.
 The hotkey private key is needed to authorize miners to serve requests in subnets, and by validators to send requests to miners and to submit weights to the blockchain.

 The coldkey public key identifies a wallet to the internet.
 To transfer ownership of TAO or alpha stake from one wallet to another, the sender needs only the public key of the recipient, and their own private key.

-To stake to a validator, you need their hotkey public key.

 ## Wallet applications